 I guess that makes me close minded and unwilling to change, but when I see dogs being euthanized every single day – I cannot see why we still need to bring new ones into the world.
 Especially when we have limited laws and organizations overseeing what dog breeders are really doing.

 Some of the dogs being murdered in shelters ARE purebred dogs by the way.
+They are dumped at shelters when dog owners find an excuse to no longer keep them.

 But let’s focus on what this article is about, the AKC Marketplace and why we hope you will consider not using it to obtain a new family member.